aquoza/Rover-docs/docs/PCB Documentation.md

 - The **CAN line** connects to the PCB’s CAN transceiver, allowing it to receive commands from the central controller.

 All electronic components are securely mounted on a **custom-designed 3D-printed enclosure** to ensure mechanical stability and ease of maintenance.

----

-## License

-This project is part of a student research and development initiative.
-Please contact the project supervisor for reuse permissions.